dials/dials/doc/sphinx/documentation/tutorials/multi_lattice_tutorial.rst

-The first stage of step-by-step DIALS processing is to import the data - all that happens here is that the image headers are read, and a file describing their contents (:samp:`datablock.expt`) is written.
+The first stage of step-by-step DIALS processing is to import the data - all that happens here is that the image headers are read, and a file describing their contents (:samp:`imported.expt`) is written.
 It's worth noting that if this file is changed subsequent processing can use this.

 ::